altusnets/gen-x/README.md

 system calculations of network, data and/or like objects;;

-allocate system, power, or like recources(networksm data and like objects);;
+allocate system, power, or like recources(networks, data and like objects);;

 unallocated recources are used to process functions(hashes for example)predercribed by the system;;